AdaptRetail/print-template/README.md

 <a name="npm-run-watch"></a>
 ### Build in local environment

+> When getting product data from Adapt Make sure you reference to a Adapt Data Collection.

 ```bash
 # Open file in default browser (browser-sync) and
 # auto refresh browser on file save